Jimmy Wales: Personal life

 Wales has been married three times.
 At the age of 20, he married Pamela Green, a co-worker at a grocery store in Alabama.
 They divorced in 1993.
 He met his second wife, Christine Rohan, through a friend in Chicago while she worked as a steel trader for Mitsubishi.
 They were married in Monroe County, Florida, in March 1997, and had a daughter before separating in 2008.
+They divorced in 2011.
 Wales moved to San Diego in 1998, and after becoming disillusioned with the housing market there, moved in 2002 to St. Petersburg, Florida.

 He had a brief relationship with Canadian conservative columnist Rachel Marsden in 2008 that began after Marsden contacted Wales about her Wikipedia biography.
 After accusations that Wales' relationship constituted a conflict of interest, he stated that there had been a relationship but that it was over and that it had not influenced any matters on Wikipedia, a statement Marsden disputed.

 Wales married Kate Garvey at Wesley's Chapel in London on October 6, 2012.
 Garvey is Tony Blair's former diary secretary; the couple met in Davos, Switzerland.
 Wales has two daughters with Garvey in addition to his daughter with Rohan.
 Wales is irreligious.
 In an interview with Big Think, he said his philosophy is firmly rooted in reason, and that he is a complete non-believer.
 He is a passionate cook.

 Wales has lived in London since 2012, and became a British citizen in 2019.
 In 2021, on The Tim Ferriss Show podcast, he revealed that he secretly lived in Buenos Aires, Argentina, for one month after reading Ferriss's book The 4-Hour Workweek.

 Wales's book The Seven Rules of Trust was published in October 2025 by Penguin Random House.
 It was described by the publisher as a "sweeping reflection on the global crisis of credibility and knowledge" with the book examining the "rules of trust" that enabled the growth and success of Wikipedia.